Terms and Conditions of participation

 12. Liability

-12.1 To the fullest extent permitted by law, we are not liable for any damage, loss, or disappointment incurred by you as a result of participating, or not being able to participate, in the Prize; being unable to claim a prize; or in connection with any events, announcements, or publications related to the Prize.
+12.1 To the fullest extent permitted by law, we are not responsible for any loss, damage, or disappointment that may result from entering (or not being able to enter) the Prize, or from any changes or cancellations.

-12.2 We are not liable for any indirect, consequential, special, or incidental loss or damages of any kind.
+12.2 We are not liable for any indirect or unforeseen losses.

 Contact